Do you trade Japanese candlestick chart patterns? Is the bearish engulfing pattern part of your game plan? If

 What is the Hanging Man Candlestick Pattern?

-The hanging man candlestick pattern is a single-candle formation, much like other single candle pattern like the bullish harami pattern, or the Doji star pattern, for example.
+The hanging man candlestick pattern is a single-candle formation, much like other single candle patterns like the bullish harami pattern, or the Doji star pattern, for example.
 It forms during an upward trend and signals a potential reversal.
 The hanging man consists of a small body with an elongated lower wick.

 The hanging man formation signals a trend reversal.
 Best of all, it’s simple to identify and use.
 As you can see in the EUR/USD chart below, the hanging man occurs during an uptrend.

 It’s important to note that all hanging man candlestick patterns are bearish reversal formations.
 However, there are three variations: neutral, bearish, and bullish.